chaiguolong/.vim/bundle/YouCompleteMe/README.md

 #### Configuring through Vim options

-You may find inconvenient to have to create a `.ycm_extra_conf.py` file at the root of each one of your projects in order to set the path to the Python interpreter and/or add paths to `sys.path` and would prefer to be able to configure those through Vim options.
+You may find it inconvenient to have to create a `.ycm_extra_conf.py` file at the root of each one of your projects in order to set the path to the Python interpreter and/or add paths to `sys.path` and would prefer to be able to configure those through Vim options.
 Don't worry, this is possible by using the